Ensono/amido.github.io/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 ## Step 1: Create/Generate Data Platform project using Stacks CLI

-The [Stacks CLI](../../../../stackscli/about) will help you get started with scaffolding your applications and workspaces using Stacks!
+The [Stacks CLI](../../../../stackscli/about) will help you get started with scaffolding your applications and workspaces using Stacks.
 Through a series of questions the CLI will determine how and what to build for your workspace, helping to accelerate your development process.

 Download and install the stacks-cli using [Stacks CLI](../../../../stackscli/about).
 Please refer **Stacks.CLI.Manual** in the latest stacks-cli release for detailed instruction.